 WildSmiles: Where the Stars Align

 What child or teen wouldn’t want to personalize their braces?
-Offering ligatures in different colors is one way to allow them to express themselves, but WildSmiles® and Mascot Braces take individuality to a whole new level and differentiates you from your competitors.
+Offering ligatures in different colors is one way to allow them to express themselves, but WildSmiles®, Mascot Braces, and Disney Braces take individuality to a whole new level and differentiates you from your competitors.

 What Are WildSmiles?